 While in Wales, Sohini remembers her art teacher encouraging her and telling her she was a talented painter.
 Even with this encouragement, Sohini hasn’t picked up a paintbrush since then.

-One form of art she was encouraged to do was crocheting.
+Crocheting is a form of art her parents encouraged.
 Sohini’s grandma crocheted, taught it to her mom, who then taught Sohini while at the corner store.
-Sohini had to find something to pass the time since she wasn’t allowed to go out like her brothers were.
+Since she wasn’t allowed to go out like her brothers were, Sohini had to find something to pass the time.
 The boys had “free reign”, something that Sohini says is common in Indian families.

 She especially loves the rhythm of crocheting.